NVIDIA/cuda-quantum/docs/sphinx/using/hardware.rst

 .. note::

-    The OQC quantum assembly toolchain (qat) which we use to compile and execute instructions can be found on github as `oqc-community/qat <https://github.com/oqc-community/qat>`__
+    The OQC quantum assembly toolchain (qat) which is used to compile and execute instructions can be found on github as `oqc-community/qat <https://github.com/oqc-community/qat>`__

 Submission from Python
 `````````````````````````